openSUSE/susefirewall2/doc/README.SuSEfirewall2.txt

 7. Author

-SuSEfirewall2 was originally created by Marc Heuse.
-Most of it got rewritten and enhanced by it's current maintainer Ludwig Nussel
+SUSEfirewall2 was originally created by Marc Heuse.
+Most of it got rewritten and enhanced by Ludwig Nussel .
+The current maintainer is Matthias Gerstner .